Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Definition of the linking number

 \subsection{A topological invariant}

 We now explain that the integer linking number given by Eq.~(\ref{lkimm}) is a topological invariant of the immersed surface.
-We call two immersions $\varphi_1$ and $\varphi_2$ ``$q$-perfect regular homotopic'' if there exists a regular~\cite{regular} homotopy $\varphi_t$ with $t \in [0,1]$, which coincides with the two immersions at $t=0$ and $t=1$, and such that an arbitrary immersion $\varphi_t$ is $q$-perfect.
-In other words, the deformation of the initial immersion should be such that the self-intersection curve remains $q$-perfect at all ``times''.
+We call two immersions $\varphi_1$ and $\varphi_2$ ``$q$-perfect regular homotopic'' if there exists a regular~\cite{regular} homotopy $\varphi_t$ with $t \in [0,1]$, which coincides with the two immersions at $t=0$ and $t=1$, with a finite number of reconnection points of the self-intersection curves, and such that an arbitrary immersion $\varphi_t$ is $q$-perfect.
+In other words, the deformation of the initial immersion should be such that the self-intersection curves, although they may reconnect in a finite number of points (the number of components $m$ may not be conserved), remain $q$-perfect at all ``times''.
 In this case, the half-integer linking number (\ref{lkimm}) is a topological invariant.
 The existence of different immersions for which it is possible to compute the topological invariant given by Eq.~\ref{lkimm} will tell us, if these numbers differ, that there is no $q$-perfect regular homotopy between them, and thus gives us some information on the evolution of the winding properties of the self-intersection curve upon regular homotopy.
+The classification of immersions up to $q$-perfect regular homotopies is an interesting problem.
 We now consider the example of the torus.